FireEye market value surges by a third after Mandiant deal

 Cybersecurity companies are in high demand because of the scarcity of large public corporations in that market and the growing threat of online crime worldwide.

-Analysts have said larger players such as IBM (IBM.N), Symantec (SYMC.O) and Hewlett Packard (HPQ.N) could look to acquire smaller security players to help drive growth as spending on cybersecurity increases.
+Analysts have said larger players such as IBM, Symantec and Hewlett Packard could look to acquire smaller security players to help drive growth as spending on cybersecurity increases.

-Cisco Systems Inc (CSCO.O) said in July it would buy cybersecurity company Sourcefire Inc for $2.7 billion.
+Cisco Systems Inc said in July it would buy cybersecurity company Sourcefire Inc for $2.7 billion.

 Mandiant is best known for its forensics services.
 The company rose to prominence in February 2013 when it published a report detailing what it said were links between a Shanghai-based unit of the People's Liberation Army and a long list of attacks on U.S. companies.